-How to Find Organizations Committed to DEI ValuesIdealist Guest Jul 17, 2023 10:00 AM
+How to Find Organizations Committed to DEI ValuesDec 14, 2021 10:00 AM Photo By halfpoint

 The National Council of Nonprofits encourages organizations to not only articulate their values, but to be guided by them and to integrate them into their daily operations.
 Unfortunately, not all do, and it would be incredibly disappointing to accept a job after a long search process only to discover the organization's walk doesn't match its talk.

-As you move through your job search and look for evidence of an organization's commitment to workforce diversity, here are four areas to pay close attention to.
+As you move through your job search and look for evidence of an organization's DEI values in action, here are four areas to pay close attention to.

-How the organization defines DEI in the job listing
+How the organization defines DEI values in the job description

-Keep an eye out for what type of language the organization uses in a job description.
-Descriptors like “competitive,” “salary commensurate with experience,” and “seasoned professional” may unintentionally perpetuate inequity by yielding different results for different candidates.
+Keep an eye out for what type of language an organization uses in a job description.
+Descriptors like “competitive” and “commensurate with experience” may unintentionally perpetuate inequity by yielding different results for different candidates.

 How the organization communicates with you